 Remove Toxic People

 A toxic person is someone that continuously uses, berates, belittles, or lies to you.
 These people are negative and some are even high drama.
 If possible, totally disconnect from toxic people.
 Delete them from your social media accounts and do not interact with them.
 If they email or text you, simply tell them that you are sorry for the lack of contact, but you have some things going on and have to focus on yourself for now.
 Then end the conversation.
 It's best not to elaborate on your situation.

 If it's someone that you cannot totally disconnect from, like a family member or co-worker, then limit your contact as necessary.
 Toxic people are incredibly bad for those who have anxiety.

-Anxiety can be crippling and, if you let it, it can control your life.
+Anxiety can be crippling and, if you let it, can control your life.
 Personally, these tips have helped me relieve anxiety in many situations and daily life.
 Anxiety doesn't have a cure, but you can work to minimize stress levels.
 All it takes is willpower and determination to obtain positive changes in your life.